Mystique Summers Madison: RuPaul's Drag Race and Untucked

 The fight between Mystique Summers Madison and fellow contestant Morgan McMichaels (pictured in 2023), has been called one of the "most dramatic" and "messiest" in the history of RuPaul's Drag Race and its companion show RuPaul's Drag Race: Untucked, respectively.

 On Drag Race, Mystique Summers Madison placed tenth overall.
 She was eliminated on the third episode, the main challenge of which required contestants to act as feuding families in a television advertisement.
 She placed in the bottom two and lost a lip-sync against Raven to "I Hear You Knocking" by Wynonna Judd.
 In 2017, Thrillist's Brian Moylan ranked Mystique Summers Madison number 86 out of the show's 113 contestants.
 Ryan Shea ranked her number 97 out of 126 in Instinct's similar list in 2018.
 The Spinoff ranked "I Hear You Knocking" number 138 in a 2019 "definitive ranking" of the show's 162 lip-syncs to date.

 On the first episode of the companion show RuPaul's Drag Race: Untucked, Mystique Summers Madison said "Bitch, I'm from Chicago!" to fellow contestant Morgan McMichaels during an argument described by Gay Times as a "legendary throwdown".
 The catchphrase was described by Tom Fitzgerald and Lorenzo Marquez as a "direct and simple" insult (or "read") in Legendary Children: The First Decade of RuPaul's Drag Race and the Last Century of Queer Life (2020), and became a part of the franchise's history.

 The argument was included in Thems 2018 list of the ten "messiest fights" on Untucked, as well as Screen Rants 2021 list of the show's ten "most unforgettable" moments.
 In 2021, Dylan Kickham called Mystique Summers Madison's threat an "iconic quote" in Elite Dailys overview of the "most dramatic" feuds on Drag Race to date, and Hunter Ingram of Variety said the fight "should have inspired Chicago's new tourism slogan" in 2023.
 Valentina referenced Mystique Summers Madison when "reading" Latrice Royale on season 4 (2018) of RuPaul's Drag Race All Stars.

+In April 2026, Mystique was confirmed to be competing on the eleventh season of RuPaul's Drag Race All Stars in the first bracket.
+Her season 2 castmate Morgan McMichaels, with whom she had her famous argument, is competing in the same bracket.